chrishoermann/zod-prisma-types/Readme.md

 ## Custom imports

-To add custom imports to your validator you can add them via `@zod.custom.imports([...myCustom imports as strings])` in prismas rich comments for the model definition.
+To add custom imports to your validator you can add them via `@zod.custom.imports([...myCustom imports as strings])` in prismas rich comments of the model definition.

 For example: